chichgu/impactinasia/_posts/openings/2016-01-12-impactinasia-business-plan-developer.md

   credit: #name of the person or site you want to credit
   creditlink: #url to their site or licensing
 opening:
-  purpose: Ensure a financially strategy for a job board in social impact
+  purpose: Ensure a financially sustainable strategy for a job board in social impact
   global_goals: [8,9,11,17]
   tags: '#SocialEnterprise #HR #BusinessModel #Startup #JobBoard #Strategy'
   key_activities: